SWIR333KMB-E1222-U270 Short-Wave Infrared (SWIR) Cameras

 Product Introduction

-The SWIR 400–2500 nm series cameras are designed for ultra-wide spectrum high-end applications, featuring advanced InGaAs sensors and deep cooling architecture, covering the 400–2500 nm spectrum.
-Suitable for laser measurement, solar cell inspection, material sorting, spectral imaging, and scientific research.
-The USB3.0 high-speed data interface facilitates rapid integration and data processing.
+The SWIR 400-2500 nm series cameras are designed for ultra-wide spectral band high-end applications, featuring advanced InGaAs sensors and deep cooling architecture.
+Covering the 400-2500 nm spectral range, they are ideal for laser measurement, solar cell inspection, material sorting, spectral imaging, and scientific research.
+The USB 3.0 high-speed data interface enables fast integration and data processing.
 This series supports high frame rate acquisition, global shutter, wide dynamic range, and multi-platform SDK development, offering excellent imaging consistency and long-term operational stability.
-An ideal choice for research institutes and industrial automation systems.
+It is the ideal choice for research institutions and industrial automation systems.

 Key Features